Allegheny Mountains: Etymology

 The name is derived from the Allegheny River, which drains only a small portion of the Alleghenies in west-central Pennsylvania.
 The meaning of the word, which comes from the Lenape (Delaware) Native Americans, is not definitively known but is usually translated as "fine river".
 The closest approximation which makes sense is some context from the Jesuit Relations showing that Alligeh was one of several accepted renderings of the name of the Erie people among the early 17th century missionaries among the Native peoples throughout the eastern Great Lakes region, along with Rique, Yenresh and Erichronon.
-The suffix -ni means "of the," in Lenape, despite the irony that geh is also Iroquoian for "of the."
-So, most likely, Alligehni, or Oligini, would probably be the Lenape name for the original homeland of the Erie people.
+The suffix -ni means "of the", in Lenape, despite that geh is also Iroquoian for "of the".
+So, most likely, Alligehni or Oligini would be the Lenape name for the original homeland of the Erie people.

 The word "Allegheny" was once commonly used to refer to the whole of what are now called the Appalachian Mountains.
 John Norton used it (spelled variously) around 1810 to refer to the mountains in Tennessee and Georgia.
 Around the same time, Washington Irving proposed renaming the United States either "Appalachia" or "Alleghania".
 In 1861, Arnold Henry Guyot published the first systematic geologic study of the whole mountain range.
 His map labeled the range as the "Alleghanies", but his book was titled On the Appalachian Mountain System.
 As late as 1867, John Muir—in his book A Thousand Mile Walk to the Gulf—used the word "Alleghanies" in referring to the southern Appalachians.

 There was no general agreement about the "Appalachians" versus the "Alleghanies" until the late 19th century.